infofitsoftware/promptengineering/Module_1.3_Detailed_Lesson_Plan.md

 2. **Identify 5 AI limitations** in real-world scenarios
 3. **Create prompts that work around limitations** for 3 different tasks
 4. **Build your personal AI tool selection guide** with recommendations
+5. What is the single best question to ask an LLM to uncover its knowledge limitations? ("What is your knowledge cutoff date?")
+6. What is the industry term for giving an LLM access to your own data to answer questions, thus reducing hallucinations?
+(RAG - Retrieval-Augmented Generation)
+7. If an LLM is being too creative for a business report, what setting should you change?
+(Lower the Temperature)

 ### **Real-World Application**:
 1. **Choose an AI tool** for a real project you're working on